 - While they don't have a presence in the story, in Unforgiven, we are informed that English Bob made a living out of killing them for the railroads.

 - A number of them are seen as incidental characters in The Adventures of Bullwhip Griffin.

 - A monk travelling with a group of them in the old West gets to show his zombie-killing talents in The Zombie Survival Guide.

-- There's a Laurence Yep series called Tales Of The Golden Mountain, after the Chinese nickname for California.
+- There's a Laurence Yep series called Golden Mountain Chronicles, after the Chinese nickname for California.
 It's a series that follows a Chinese-American family over a number of generations, and the protagonists of some of the earlier books were Chinese laborers working on the railroads.

 - Chinese miners have a significant role in Stephen King's novel, Desperation: they accidentally discover the entryway to an another dimension, where the Big Bad comes from.

 - The works of Bret Harte, set during the Gold Rush in California, have a fair number of these, including a Hop Sing in a play who is the trope originator or codifier of the Chinese Launderer.

 - East of Eden has Lee, a Chinese cook and valet (also a stereotype at one time in California), who has a horrible backstory about how his mother disguised herself as a man so she could live and work alongside his father on the railroad, hiding her pregnancy when it came about, until the day she gave birth.
 Her husband wasn't nearby to help her, and when the other workers realized there was a woman in their midst they basically gang-raped her to death.